KartavyaSharma/personal-website-v0/README.md

 Deployed using Vercel.
-API server is hosted on Heroku.
+API server is hosted on [Digital Ocean](https://www.digitalocean.com/).

 Forms are handled by [Formik](https://formik.org/) and SendGrid APIs.